-International law does not recognise the construct “Once in a generation”.
-For a neighbour state to constrain voting rights in another, that’s colonialism.
-It might be difficult for some to accept that description because they do not see police around them enforcing compliance, but colonialism it is in intent and effect.
+International law does not recognise the phrase “Once in a generation”.
+For a nation state to constrain voting rights in another country, that’s colonialism.
+It will be difficult for some people to accept that description because they do not see police around them enforcing compliance, but colonialism it is in intent and effect.

 Austerity is a form of colonialism.